scgrossman/system/README.md

 1. git clone git@github.com:digitalmedia/sn_web_components.git

-2. In order to pull `@snweb` scoped packages you will need to [setup bintray](https://www.jfrog.com/confluence/display/BT/npm+Repositories) if you don't have a bintray account please contact simon.grossman@rci.rogers.com
+2. In order to pull `@digitalmedia` scoped packages you will need to [setup bintray](https://www.jfrog.com/confluence/display/BT/npm+Repositories) if you don't have a bintray account please contact simon.grossman@rci.rogers.com

 3. If you have bintray properly setup you should be able to run `npm install` and all dependencies should resolve.